 THE Beauty and Depravity of Human Beings

-• Various confessions and Christian communities throughout history have acknowledged that God created the world and human beings for the purpose of revealing himself to them.
-Our chief purpose is to bring honor and praise to God and to enjoy relationship with him forever.
-In fact, in the enjoyment of God we reflect his glory and goodness to the world around us.
-This is why we exist - we were created by God and for God.
+- Humanity’s chief purpose is to bring honor and praise to God and to enjoy relationship with him forever.
+We exist to reflect his glory and goodness to the world around us - we were created by God and for God.

-• Human beings are endowed with intrinsic worth, value and dignity by virtue of their being created male and female in the image and likeness of God (Genesis 1:26,27).
-The Imago Dei, the image of God in us, is found in our makeup we have a mind, emotions and will.
+- Human beings are endowed with intrinsic worth, value and dignity by virtue of their being created male and female in the image and likeness of God (Genesis 1:26-27).
+The Imago Dei, the image of God in us, is found in our makeup: we have a mind, emotions and will.
 This image also reflects our relational nature in that we are made to be in community with God and others.
-Finally, the image of God in us is also functional, in that we have been entrusted by God with stewardship and rule of this world (Genesis 1:28, Psalm 8).
+Finally, the image of God in us is also functional, in that we have been entrusted by God with stewardship and rule of this world (Genesis 1:28, Psalm 8:1-9).
 As such creatures we are more "like God" than any other being vested with beauty and worth distinct within the natural order.

-• While human beings are vested with this dignity and value, we are also comprehensively fallen in our nature.
-Our first parents sinned and the created order was thereby cursed by God, people were relationally separated from God and discord was sown in our relationships with one another (Genesis 3).
-By nature we choose rebellion and independence from God and one another with our lives being in a state of fracture and depravity.
-The Scriptures clearly teach than we are sinful by nature and by choice and receive the due consequences from a just and holy God.
+- While human beings are vested with this dignity and value, we are also comprehensively fallen in our nature.
+Our first parents sinned and the created order was thereby cursed by God, people were relationally separated from God, and discord was sown in our relationships with one another and with creation itself (Genesis 3:1-24).

-• We believe that the gospel, the view of humanity in the Scriptures, holds both of these truths in tension.
-The beauty and depravity, man's glory and his fallenness, are twin truths of reality.
-We will not cut off the leg that says all people are valuable, nor will we forfeit the evident truth that we are in great need of redemption and reconciliation to God and one another other.
-Human beings are valuable enough to be worth redeeming; and sinful enough to desperately need the fundamental change of heart that comes by the grace of God in Jesus Christ.
+- We believe that the gospel, the view of humanity in the Scriptures, holds both of these truths in tension.
+The beauty and depravity - humanity's glory and his fallenness - are twin truths of reality.
+We will not forfeit that people are valuable, nor will we forfeit the evident truth that we are in great need of redemption and reconciliation to God and one another other.
+Human beings are valuable enough to be worth redeeming and sinful enough to desperately need the fundamental change of heart that comes by the grace of God in Jesus Christ.

 THE Salvation of God in Jesus Christ

-• God sent his own Son into the world, to die the death we deserved, the death for sin and to live the life we could not live, a life without sin.
+- God sent his own Son into the world, to die the death we deserved, the death for sin and to live the life we could not live, a life without sin.
 God then raised Jesus from the dead declaring his work to be triumphant over sin, death and hell.
 In doing so the just penalty for our sins was taken by Jesus as our substitute and we receive new life (Romans 6:4) and his righteousness by faith (2 Corinthians 5:21).
-It is by God's grace, his kindness and goodness towards us, that we are saved (Ephesians 2:8, 9).
 Our lives are united with Christ and we continue to live in him while he continues to mold and change us, making us ever more like him in increasing ways.
 This process continues throughout our lives and moves forward as we exercise spiritual disciplines and put to death sin by those same means (Romans 8:13).
 We hold on to the hope of the promise that one day we will be glorified, fully changed and finally made perfect by God in the kingdom to come.

 One Holy Catholic and Apostolic Church